helloitsjoe/next-custom-server-repro/README.md

 ## What seems to be the problem?

-When running a custom server with NextJS, we ran into a few unexpected behaviors:
+When running a custom server with NextJS starting in `next@13.4.3-canary.3`, we ran into a few unexpected behaviors:

 1. **`res.locals` is undefined.** We rely on `res.locals` to pass context from the custom server to `getServerSideProps` in pages in the `pages` directory.
 2. **`AsyncLocalStorage` does not work correctly.** When creating a global store, the instance of the store is undefined, and `enabled` is false.